 The existing 2006 Pike County Comprehensive Plan sets Countywide planning goals and priorities, develop partnerships, and enhances the quality of life for the residents of the County.

-The Plan's Mission is to:
+The Plan's Mission:

 - Manage growth and development pressures